mougiakouel/QGIS-Training-Manual/symbology/symbology.rst

 Check your results
 ------------------

 Verify that the colors are changing as you expect them to change.
-If you are a Beginner, you need to change the colors of all the layers.
-If not, it is enough to change only the :guilabel:`urban` layer for now.
+It is enough to change only the :guilabel:`urban` layer for now.

 .. note:: If you want to work on only one layer at a time and don't want the